adamamiller/GettingStarted/README.md

 As you can see, a pull request is a request for your changes to be pulled into another branch of the repository, typically the master branch.
 You often see repos with READMEs that say "pull requests welcome!"
 This is because they provide a mechanism for anyone to add value to your project  by making improvements and then asking you to accept them!
 As owner, you don't have to accept any pull request, but usually they are a Good Thing.
 And you always get to review them first anyway.

 Notice that you can submit a pull request from any branch, including a "fork" of the repository - if you don't have push access to the base repository, just fork it, edit it, and submit a pull request from there.
-Just keep reading the messinges closely to see what is going on.
+Just keep reading the messages closely to see what is going on.

 [Back to the tippety-top.](#top)